 - Software: This may be the most important element.
 The software is what will deliver your presentation to your audience, so be sure that whatever platform you choose has your full confidence.
 Make sure that you trust whatever features you’ll rely on for your presentation.
 You can use one of many free or cheap services but remember: you get what you pay for.
 The success of your webinar is worth a slightly more expensive tool.
 We suggest software that allows people to phone in or connect virtually.
 A phone-only call-in number is the lowest barrier to entry—even if someone calling in can’t see your presentation, they can at least hear it.

 - A camera and a microphone: Your computer’s built-in camera and microphone should work when you start producing webinars.
 If your webinars are successful, and you start to produce more of them, invest in professional audio and video equipment.
-This video guide, this desktop microphone guide, and this collar microphone guide will help you select the best gear for your needs.

 - A studio: This sounds intimidating and brings to mind newscasts and studio lots.
 A webinar studio isn’t as demanding.
 All you need for your webinar studio is a quiet, clean, echo-free room that nobody will wander into while you’re presenting.